n7koirala/image_matching/README.md

 The primary goal of this project is to provide a robust framework for the comparison and matching of facial representation vectors using advanced cryptographic techniques, specifically homomorphic encryption.

+For theoretical details of this implementation, refer to this document: [Image Matching Documentation](https://www.overleaf.com/read/cbqxkzbbxjvd#ea7444).

 ## Features

 - **Homomorphic Encryption**: Leverages the OpenFHE library to perform secure computations on encrypted data.